dusty-nv/jetson-containers/packages/llm/local_llm/README.md

 Future versions of this demo will have the prompts dynamically editable from the web UI.

-### Processing a Video
+#### Processing a Video

-The example above was running on a live camera, but you can also read and write a [video file or stream](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md) by substituting the path or URL to `--video-input` and `--video-output` like this:
+The example above was running on a live camera, but you can also read and write a [video file or stream](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md) by substituting the path or URL to the `--video-input` and `--video-output` command-line arguments like this:

 ```bash
 ./run.sh \